Irish Bangers and Mash (Sausages, Onion Gravy & Colcannon)

 Here’s what you need to get started

 - Worcestershire sauce.
-For a different-tasting gravy play around with substituting the Worcestershire sauce with stout beer, red wine, or leave it out entirely.
+For a different-tasting gravy, play around with substituting the Worcestershire sauce with stout beer, red wine, or leaving it out entirely.
 Each will give you a totally different gravy.
 Think of the possibilities!

 - 6 thick pork sausages.
 A traditional Irish sausage is a thing of beauty.
-While our local butcher makes a really good quality pork sausage, there is something about Irish sausages that just make them so damn good!
+While our local butcher makes a really good quality pork sausage, there is something about Irish sausages that just makes them so damn good!
 So if you can get your hands on Irish pork sausages, then you’re in for a treat!
-If not use regular pork sausages, or substitute with beef sausages if pork isn’t your thing.
-Just remember that a different kind of sausage with result in a slightly different flavor.
+If not, use regular pork sausages, or substitute with beef sausages if pork isn’t your thing.
+Just remember that a different kind of sausage will result in a slightly different flavor.

 - brown onions and fresh garlic